lukefitzwolfgang/icatproject/ops/icat421/db_derby/README.txt

    their PATH.

 3) ./properties.sh contains various credentials and database settings.
-You should check that the values are correct before running icat_seup.sh
+You should check that the values are correct before running icat_seup.sh.

 - the end -